Getting started

 Cloud OS image

-If you use a managed Kubernetes provider, for example, EKS, Edera Protect automatically bakes our hypervisor into the cloud OS image (AMI) for AWS.
-Gaining access to Edera Protect as a customer is as simple as providing the Edera customer engineering team with your AWS account number so we can add the AMI to your account and then launching a new cluster or node pool using the Edera Protect AMI and installing a runtime class.
+If you use a managed Kubernetes provider, for example, EKS, Edera automatically bakes our hypervisor into the cloud OS image (AMI) for AWS.
+Gaining access to Edera as a customer is as simple as providing the Edera customer engineering team with your AWS account number so we can add the AMI to your account and then launching a new cluster or node pool using the Edera AMI and installing a runtime class.

-aws ec2 describe-images --owners 207567768011 --query 'reverse(sort_by(Images[*].[CreationDate, ImageId, Name, State], &[0]))' --output table
+aws ec2 describe-images --owners <ACCOUNT_ID> --query 'reverse(sort_by(Images[*].[CreationDate, ImageId, Name, State], &[0]))' --output table

-# The Protect AMI's are named with
+# The Edera AMI's are named with

 # edera-protect-{product version}-{os}-amazon-eks-node-{cluster version}-{build date}